Heinzeen/ctf/ejornadas_2020/time_to_coding/writeup.md

 # Solution
 To solve this challenge we have to decrypt the data contained in *data.enc*; we can do that by reversing the encryption function and thus creating a decryption function.
 The encryption function is divided into three parts.
 It first makes a xor between every character in the plaintext and 0x2f, then it encodes the string with the base64 encryption and, in the end, it inverts the string.
-We can now easily write a python function that does the opposite and give to it as input the ecnrypted function; the decryption function (with an instruction that calls it with the right parameter) is the following:
+We can now easily write a python function that does the opposite and give to it as input the ecnrypted string; the decryption function (with an instruction that calls it with the right parameter) is the following:

 ```
 import base64